 Admission to the Organizational Leadership program.
 This course covers various topics of mathematics that are both conceptual and practical.
 It is designed to enable a student to appreciate mathematics and its application to numerous disciplines and professions, such as consumer products and advertising, politics, the economy and the Internet.
-(Revised Fall, 2010)

-Prereq: Lecture: MT 103 Lecture Min Grade: C Min Credits: 3.00 Or Qualifying test score.
+Prerequisite: Lecture: MT 103 Lecture Min Grade: C Min Credits: 3.00 And Placement into College Level Courses